How to Track Facebook Ads in Google Analytics

 - Whether you wish to alter attribution depending on your criteria.

 You can also compare data from multiple attribution models against each other to gain a comprehensive picture of how your touchpoints generate sales from Facebook Ads, and the journey consumers take to convert.

 Before comparing ad performance between platforms, ensure that your Facebook conversions are specified in the same way as your Google Analytics objectives.
 All of your advertisements have the necessary URL parameters.

 Even though your conversions are similarly defined, and your tracking parameters are proper, you are likely to observe variances when comparing ad effectiveness in Facebook Insights to Google Analytics.

 The main reason for the disparity is that Facebook and Google Analytics employ different marketing attribution methodologies.
 By default, Facebook credits the ad for any conversions that occur within 28 days of an ad click or within one day of watching an ad, regardless of any other channels the user may have engaged with following the Facebook ad.
 On the other hand, Google Analytics will automatically provide conversion credit to the last touch, including all channels, not just Facebook.

 Furthermore, Google only counts Facebook traffic if the visitor clicks on the ad rather than merely seeing it.
 For these reasons, Facebook's performance metrics are more flexible.

-Did you know that Whatagraph enables tracking the impact of your Facebook Ads in Google Analytics easier than ever before?
+Did you know that Whatagraph enables reporting and tracking the impact of your Facebook Ads in Google Analytics easier than ever before?
 Campaigns with outbound links will provide you with this choice in Step 2 of the campaign design process.